Teepee78/alx-low_level_programming/0x02-functions_nested_loops/README.md

 10. 10-add.c adds two integers and returns the result
 11. 11-print_to_98.c prints all natural numbers from n to 98, followed by a new line.
 12. 100-times_table.c prints n times table
+13. 101-natural.c print the sum of natural numbers between 0-1024